OfficeDev/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 1. On the Manage team display, select **Apps** in the tab strip.
 Then select the **Upload a custom app** link at the bottom right corner of the application.

-1. Select the zip file (**teams-bot1.zip** in this example) from the **bin** folder.
+1. Select the zip file from the **bin** folder.
 Select **Open**.

-1. The app is displayed.
-The description and icon for the app is displayed.
+1. The app is now uploaded into the Microsoft Teams application and the bot is available.

     ![Screenshot of Microsoft Teams with new app displayed.](Images/Exercise1-13.png)

-    The app is now uploaded into the Microsoft Teams application and the bot is available.

     > **Note:** Adding the bot to a team invokes the system message **ConversationUpdated**.
 The code in `EventHelpers.cs` determines if the message is in response to the bot being added, and initiates a 1:1 message with each member of the team.